 The Solution: Active, Functional Rehab

-Instead of resting and icing, the modern solution to eliminating an ankle bruise and healing a sprain is Active Functional Rehab.
+The modern solution to eliminating an ankle bruise and healing a sprain is Active Functional Rehab.
 By introducing safe, pain-free movement, you actively pump fresh, oxygen-rich blood into the injury site.
 This healthy blood flow flushes out the stagnant, pooled blood (the bruise) and delivers the nutrients your ligaments need to rebuild.

 How to Heal Your Ankle Sprain Fast at Home